Puzzling the 120-cell: The --cell

 \section{The $120$--cell}

-We construct the $120$--cell.
+It is time to construct the $120$--cell.
 We could use a continuity argument, as in \refsec{DodecaCon}, to build a spherical dodecahedron in $S^3$ with all dihedral angles equal to $2\pi/3$.
-Again, the Poincar\'e polyhedron theorem would produce a tiling of $S^3$; regularity of the tile leads to regularity of the tiling.
-Taking the convex hull of the vertices would gives the $120$--cell; however, the number of cells and the overall symmetry group are less than clear.
-Since it is crucial for us to see the symmetries of the $120$--cell we proceed along different lines.
-We refer to~\cite{Cheritat12, Stillwell01, Sullivan91} for very useful commentaries on the $120$--cell.
+The Poincar\'e polyhedron theorem would then produce a tiling of $S^3$; regularity of the tile leads to regularity of the tiling.
+Taking the convex hull of the vertices would give the $120$--cell.
+However, computing the number of cells would require computing the volume of the spherical flag polytope, a highly non-trivial task.
+Also, it is crucial for us to see how the binary dodecahedral group $\calD^*$ lies inside of the symmetry group of the $120$--cell.
+Thus we give a more explicit construction.
+We refer to~\cite{Cheritat12, Stillwell01, Sullivan91} as very useful commentaries on the $120$--cell.